DEFRA/rod-catch-returns-frontend/docker/README.md

   > to quickly run all of the services and containers will automatically restart whenever changes are made to the source.
   > This is accomplished by using pm2-dev which automatically watches the filesystem for changes.

 In order to run the services locally, you'll need to to rename the env files in the in the [env](env) folder to include a leading dot and removing .example.
 You'll need to insert the appropriate values into the environment files ending with .secrets.env.
-Copy files as follows, then get values for secret files from gitlab repo fish/rod-catch-returns-env-vars.'
+Run the command below in the `/docker` folder then get values for secret files from gitlab repo fish/rod-catch-returns-env-vars.'

 To rename the files:
 ```shell script